mino29/arch-i3/README.md

   color)
 - Every module should be clickable
 - Modules should be properly spaced out without an ugly underline or a square
-- Just the essential stats, I don't want to know how many ram or cpu core or storage I'm using.
+- Just the essential stats, I don't want to know how many ram or cpu cores or storage I'm using.
 - Just show the important part of the window title, never the full long one, it' will only clutter the status bar.

-## Clash-for-windows setup
+## 🧭 Clash-for-windows setup

 - [zhihu reference](https://zhuanlan.zhihu.com/p/396272999)
 - [Arch Linux Clash](https://blog.linioi.com/posts/clash-on-arch/)